MicrosoftDocs/iis-docs/iis/web-hosting/hosting-the-microsoft-web-platform-on-amazon-ec2/amazon-ec2-microsoft-web-platform-images-media-server.md

 ### Connect via Remote Desktop

 Now its time to look at how the site is configured to run Smooth Streaming files.
-For that we need to connect via the Remote Desktop Protocol to the the Media Server instance.
+For that we need to connect via the Remote Desktop Protocol to the Media Server instance.
 Right click the instance and select "Connect".

 [![](amazon-ec2-microsoft-web-platform-images-media-server/_static/image32.png)](amazon-ec2-microsoft-web-platform-images-media-server/_static/image31.png)